Tise - Tibetan Input Utility

 tise-devel@googlegroups.com

-It is possible to subscribe to this group here
+It is possible to subscribe to this group at the Tise Google groups page.

 Any feedback of your usage of Tise will be appreciated.
 If you wish to contribute to the development of Tise, directly or indirectly, please contact the author at <mokhin @ gmail.com>.